OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ## What are rolling deployments?

-A rolling deployment is a deployment pattern (also known as an incremental, batched, or ramped deployment) where new software is delivered, usually to one or more deployment targets at a time, until all of the targets have the updated version of the software rolled out.
+A rolling deployment is a deployment pattern (also known as an incremental deployments, batched deployments, or ramped deployment) where new software is delivered, usually to one or more deployment targets at a time, until all of the targets have the updated version of the software rolled out.

 A typical process looks something like this: